Joe Oddo seeking sponsors to fund cultural exchange trip to a country TBD

 a candidate is declared a winner of a majority.

-years after the Florida debacle and we still do not have secure voting machines – considering the fact that electronic
+Thirteen years after the Florida debacle and we still do not have secure voting machines – considering the fact that

-Here's how: It costs the country more now under the current system that forces candidates to raise exorbitant sums of money
+burden.
+Here's how: It costs the country more now under the current system that forces candidates to raise exorbitant sums

-from corporate and private donors (read: elitists and their SuperPACs).
-The winner is then beholden to the group of financiers
+of money from corporate and private donors (read: elitists and their SuperPACs).
+The winner is then beholden to the group

-that paid for that victory which creates a corrupt system of paybacks and legislation that raids our Treasury – at an
+of financiers that paid for that victory which creates a corrupt system of paybacks and legislation that raids our Treasury

 9. Direct Election of the president.
 Get rid of the Electoral College.